Cinefamily Suspends Activities After Sexual Harassment Allegations

 The temporary suspension of activities is being made to "allow for the investigation and necessary restructure of management and the board."

-The sexual harassment allegations were brought to light in a recent email circulated on Monday to Cinefamily members about a 2014 case against Belove where Elnashai was also accused of "raping multiple women," according to Page Six.
-The case was settled.
+The sexual harassment allegations were brought to light in a recent anonymous email circulated on Monday to Cinefamily members about a 2014 case against Belove that was settled, according to Page Six.

 Brie Larson, who is a co-founder of the Women of Cinefamily group, commented on the recent allegations as "upsetting" via social media.